Vikinghøgda Formation: Deltadalen Member

 The Deltadalen Member is named after the small stream valley which runs between Vikinghøgda and Sticky Keep.
 The member consists of about 70 meters of silty shales and fine sandstones, lying above the eroded surface of the Permian-age Kapp Starostin Formation.
 Some of the sandstone beds may be glauconitic or hummocky, and calcareous nodules may be present.
 Fossils are rare and restricted to these nodules, though they include a variety of silicified ammonoids, conodonts, bivalves, and gastropods.
 Some index fossils have biostratigraphic significance, such as the ammonoid Otoceras boreale and the conodonts Neogondolella carinata and Neospathodus svalbardensis.
 These species constrain the member to the Induan stage, between the early Griesbachian and early Dienerian substages.
 The sandiest intervals can be found at the base and the top of the member.
 The depositional environment is reconstructed as a shallow marine setting influenced by storms and nearby deltaic sediments.

-The Deltadalen Member has been equated with two other Induan-age formations in its vicinity: the Vardebukta Formation (exposed in western Spitsbergen) and the Havert Formation (under the Barents Sea).
+The Deltadalen Member has been equated with two other Induan-age formations in its vicinity: the Vardebukta Formation (exposed in western and southern Spitsbergen) and the Havert Formation (under the Barents Sea).

 A 2020 study reported that the Permian-Triassic boundary occurs near the start of the Deltadalen Member.
 This was supported by several lines of evidence.
 The conodont Hindeodus parvus, which defines the base of the Triassic, was reported from a sediment layer 4.1 meters above the base of the member.
 An overlying tephra bed was dated to 252.13 ± 0.62 Ma via U-Pb radiometric dating, an age which is congruent with other reported estimates for the boundary.

 Lusitaniadalen Member

 The Lusitaniadalen Member is named after a glacier on the western flank of Vikinghøgda.
 The member is about 90 meters thick, mostly composed of laminated silty mudstones.
 Sandstone beds are less common, though when they occur, they are hummocky.
 Fossiliferous calcareous nodules are abundant in the sandstone-bearing layers, encasing well-preserved fossils of both invertebrates and vertebrates.
 The ammonoid index fossils Euflemingites romunderi and Wasatchites tardus indicate that the Lusitaniadalen Member was deposited during the Smithian substage of the Olenekian stage.
-Fish and amphibians fossils have also been found in this member.
+The most common ammonoid is Arctoceras.
+Fish and amphibian fossils have also been found in this member, particularly at the "Fish Niveau" bonebed.
+This horizon also produced the oldest known ichthyopterygian reptile fossil.
 The depositional environment corresponds to a deeper and calmer conditions, indicative of a major transgression (sea level rise) affecting the continental shelf.

 The Lusitaniadalen Member has been equated with the Iskletten Member of the Tvillingodden Formation (in western Spitsbergen) and the lower part of the Klappmyss Formation (under the Barents Sea).
 It has also been previously described as the Iskletten Member of the Sticky Keep Formation.